-To initialize container, you call Bootstrap.startInitialization(). fore calling startInitialization(), you must register any services rethe environment.
+To initialize the container, you call Bootstrap.startInitialization().
+Before calling startInitialization(), must register any reyou quired bγ the environment.
 You can do this by calling, for example, bootstrap.getManager().getServices().add(JpaServices.class, new MyJpaServices()).

 Having called startInitialization(), the org.jboss.weld.manager.api.WeldManager for each BDA can be obtained by calling Bootstrap.getManager(BeanDeploymentArchive bda).